bitnami/containers/bitnami/acmesolver/README.md

 ## Why use a non-root container?

 Non-root container images add an extra layer of security and are generally recommended for production environments.
 However, because they run as a non-root user, privileged tasks are typically off-limits.
 Learn more about non-root containers [in our docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-work-with-non-root-containers-index.html).

+## Only latest stable branch maintained in the free Bitnami catalog

+Starting December 10th 2024, only the latest stable branch of any container will receive updates in the free Bitnami catalog.
+To access up-to-date releases for all upstream-supported branches, consider upgrading to Bitnami Premium.
+Previous versions already released will not be deleted.
+They are still available to pull from DockerHub.

+Please check the Bitnami Premium page in our partner [Arrow Electronics](https://www.arrow.com/globalecs/na/vendors/bitnami?utm_source=GitHub&utm_medium=containers) for more information.

 ## Supported tags and respective `Dockerfile` links